peterhinch/micropython-nano-gui/DRIVERS.md

 7.3.4, but high speeds are sensitive to  electrical issues such as lead lengths, PCB layout and grounding.
 I have run 33MHz without issue.

+Two versions are provided:
+* `gc9a01.py` 4-bit driver, frame buffer requires 28,800 bytes of RAM.
+* `gc9a01_8_bit.py` 8-bit driver, requires 57,600 bytes.

+For use with the three GUI options the 4-bit version is normally preferred.
+The 8-bit version allows more colors to be displayed on any given screen.
+It also offers a mode in which 8-bit greyscale full-screen bitmap images can be displayed.
+Both have identical constructor args.

 #### GC9A01 Constructor args:

  * `spi` An initialised SPI bus instance.